bcolhour/stock-analysis/README.md

 added researched code to find end row
 Added if statement to find starting and ending price Ran Macro to find Return

+Added new worksheet for All Stock Analysis 2018
+Added Headers